defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 ## Join other communities

 You can join more than one community.
-You might find these communities useful too:
+You might find these communities useful:

 - [content](/your-community/content/)
 - [user research](/your-community/)